 The Bodhisatta was once a king’s advisor.
 The king’s son served as viceroy, but as the king grew old, he feared that his son might seize the throne, so he banished him from the city.
 The son took his main wife to a distant borderland and lived a simple life in a leaf hut eating wild roots and fruit from the forest.

-When the son read in the stars that his father had died, the son returned to take the throne.
-On his way back to the city they passed a mountain and his wife asked him, “Suppose that mountain were turned into pure gold, would you give me some of it?”
-“Not even an atom’s worth!” was his reply.
-This upset his wife, who had loved her husband so much she had not abandoned him when he forced her to live a pauper’s life.
-She became the chief queen, but from that point on the king completely ignored her and took his pleasure with other women.
+When the son read in the stars that his father had died, he returned to take the throne.
+While traveling back to the city, they passed a mountain, and his wife asked him, “Suppose that mountain turned into pure gold.
+Would you give me some of it?”
+“Not even one iota!” was his reply.
+This upset his wife, who had loved her husband so much that she did not abandon him when he forced her to live as an ascetic.
+Back at the palace, he made her his queen consort, but from that point on, the king completely ignored her and took his pleasure with other women.

 In the Lifetime of the Buddha

 The king and queen were earlier births of a husband and wife who had traveled from the city to the country to collect a debt.
 As they returned home, they passed a mountain, and the wife asked him, “Suppose that mountain turned into gold.
 Would you give me some?”
 “Not even an iota!” he replied.
 This upset her a lot.

 Later, they stopped at the Buddha’s monastery for some water, and the Buddha divined that they were ready for a spiritual breakthrough.
 He asked the wife if her husband was kind and loving.
 “I love him,” she answered, “but he does not love me.
 For example, today he said that if a mountain turned to gold he would not give me any.”
 The Buddha told them this story so they knew that in the past she had been equally loving and kind, and he had mistreated her like this.
 And after hearing the Buddha’s words, the husband stopped his selfish behavior.